 Consequently, enterprises need to deploy print management solutions that enable easy-to-use mobile printing across all locations.

-“In our experience, organisations underestimate the size of their print fleet by as much as 45%,” said John Salsman, director of North America professional services at Lexmark.
+“In our experience, organizations underestimate the size of their print fleet by as much as 45%,” said John Salsman, director of North America professional services at Lexmark.
 “This number varies some by industry and certainly if the environment is already managed by an MPS provider.
-However, we rarely encounter an organisation that has a complete and accurate picture of its fleet.”
+However, we rarely encounter an organization that has a complete and accurate picture of its fleet.”

 This lack of visibility equates to potentially unnecessary expense and effort.
 A professional assessment creates alignment between the customer and the provider.
 Basically, the process forces decisions and establishes priorities for the bigger project.

 And, it ensures the fastest path to implementation.
 If you make implementation plans based on what you think you know about your fleet—only to learn your counts are off—you run the risk of a rocky and slow implementation.
 That, of course, costs you valuable time and money.